 - 8.4.1.
 Investment Advisors: Committee members are surveyed regularly for their views on quality of advice given by the Investment Advisors.
 Furthermore, the Investment Advisors are monitored annually against an agreed set of objectives.
-Monitoring during 2021/22 identified that the service provided met the needs of the Fund. - 8.4.2.
+Monitoring during 2022/23 identified that the service provided met the needs of the Fund. - 8.4.2.
 Investment Consultants: In line with good practice, Pensions Regulator guidance and the Competition and Markets Authority requirements, the Fund's Investment Consultants are monitored annually against an agreed set of objectives.
 These objectives are reviewed on a regular basis.
-For example, prior to Isio commencing additional work on the Fund's Investment Strategy Review (the work was undertaken in response to the Pandemic in 2020), the Fund revised Isio's objectives in order to ensure that it continued to be able to assess their performance to date.
-Monitoring undertaken during 2021/22 identified that the service provided met the needs of the Fund. - 8.4.3.
-Custodian: The Fund appointed Northern Trust Company (previously State Street Bank & Trust Co) from 1 October 2020 as custodian.
-Performance is assessed on a quarterly basis against a number of key performance indicators (KPIs) and on at least an annual basis in a formal review meeting.
-Monitoring during 2021/22 identified that the service provided met the needs of the Fund. - 8.4.4.
+The Fund did not utilise the services on an investment consultant during 2022/23. - 8.4.3.
+Custodian: Performance is assessed on a quarterly basis against a number of key performance indicators (KPIs) and on at least an annual basis in a formal review meeting.
+Monitoring during 2022/23 identified that the service provided met the needs of the Fund. - 8.4.4.
 Pensions Administration: The Fund meets with senior officers of Local Pensions Partnership Administration (LPPA) on a quarterly basis to review the performance against a number of key performance indicators.
-The Operations Director at LPPA attends the LPB on a quarterly basis to provide an update to LPB members on key issues within LPPA and across the LGPS.
+A Director from LPPA attends the LPB on a quarterly basis to provide an update to LPB members on key issues within LPPA and across the LGPS.
 Outside of these formal meetings, Officers liaise with LPPA managers on a regular basis to keep updated on developments and understand any emerging issues.
-Monitoring during 2021/22 identified that the service provided met the needs of the Fund and provided Officers with the opportunity to challenge LPPA where appropriate. - 8.4.5.
+Monitoring during 2022/23 identified that the service fell short of agreed performance targets.
+This was in part, due to LPPA's migration to a new administration system during which time the Fund agreed relaxed performance targets.
+Officers continue to work with and challenge LPPA to ensure that they return to the high quality of service we aim to provide to scheme members and employers within the Fund. - 8.4.5.
 Actuary: Monitoring takes place via annual review meeting with officers and regular feedback during the year.
-Monitoring during 2021/22 identified that the service provided met the needs of the Fund. - 8.4.6.
+Monitoring during 2022/23 identified that the service provided met the needs of the Fund. - 8.4.6.
 Legal Advisors: Monitoring takes place via annual review meeting with officers and regular feedback during the year.
-Monitoring during 2021/22 identified that the service provided met the needs of the Fund.
+Monitoring during 2022/23 identified that the service provided met the needs of the Fund.

-PRINCIPLE 9: Signatories engage with issuers to maintain or enhance the value of assets
+PRINCIPLE 9: Signatories engage with issuers to maintain or enhance the value of assets.